-According to the National Hurricane Center, Florida holds the record as the state with the most hurricanes.
+According to the National Hurricane Center, Florida has the most hurricanes.
 This is mostly due to its location.
-Hence, every year, citizens have to be aware and prepare themselves for possible storms, hurricanes, and any other natural disaster that may arise.
+Hence, citizens must be aware every year and prepare themselves for possible storms, hurricanes, and other natural disasters.
 So when is hurricane season in Florida?

 What to Anticipate

 There are two types of hurricane seasons in the US.
-One happens on the Atlantic basin, while the other occurs on the Eastern Pacific.
-Because Florida sits on the coast facing the Atlantic ocean, it is the Atlantic hurricane season that Floridians have to anticipate.
+One happens in the Atlantic basin, while the other occurs in the Eastern Pacific.
+Because Florida sits on the coast facing the Atlantic Ocean, it is the Atlantic hurricane season that Floridians have to anticipate.

 The official start of this hurricane season is June 1, and it ends on November 30.
-The peak of the season is usually around mid-August to the end of October.
-This period is where most storms are likely to occur.
+The season’s peak is usually around mid-August to the end of October.
+This period is when most storms are likely to occur.
 However, sometimes the storms happen outside of that timeframe.

 Actual Occurrences So Far

-This year , we saw tropical storm Ana emerge on May 22 around Bermuda, which was nine days too early.
-This is the seventh time where we’ve witnessed a first-named storm occur before the official start of the hurricane season.
-Fortunately, tropical storm Ana faded out rather quickly before it created any major damage.
+This year, we saw tropical storm Ana emerge on May 22 around Bermuda, nine days too early.
+This is the seventh time we’ve witnessed a first-named storm occur before the official start of the hurricane season.
+Fortunately, tropical storm Ana faded out quickly before creating any major damage.
 What Floridians should be concerned about is Hurricane Elsa.
 It is the first hurricane to form this season.